djalbat/watchful-cli/README.md

 Incremental transpilation with bundling.

-Watchful leverages existing bundlers and transpilers in order to provide a straightforward build tool that supports incremental transpilation together with bundling.
+Watchful leverages existing bundlers and transpilers in order to provide a straightforward build tool that supports incremental  transpilation with bundling.
 It has a batch mode and a watch mode.
 In the latter mode it will only transpile files that have been added or changed, improving build times considerably.

 Watchful works best hand in hand with [Lively-CLI](https://github.com/djalbat/lively-cli).